ToniHalmetoja/newsletter-frontend/README.md

 Example user: janne@janne.com, password: test

-# Guide for install and running this elsewhere:
+# Guide for installing and running this elsewhere:

 Download both the frontend and backend code, and host them where desired.